Cupra Formentor review: a sporty SUV with premium flavour

 The Cupra Formentor is a sporty coupe-SUV that has enough talent to mix it with more established, premium rivals

 The Formentor is where the Cupra brand and its tribal tattoo logo come into their own.
 It’s sleek, stylish, sporty and very well-equipped, not to mention practical enough for a family.
-The excellent driving experience is complemented by a wide range of engines, while the plug-in hybrid models make a compelling case for business users.
+A wide range of engines complements the excellent driving experience, while the plug-in hybrid models make a compelling case for business users.

-It’s not perfect – the entry-level models feel a little at odds with the brand’s sporty ethos and some of the interior trim perhaps isn’t up to par, but the Cupra Formentor SUV manages to be a desirable and premium product, and it’s worth a place on your shortlist if you’re also looking at cars like the Mercedes GLA and Range Rover Evoque.
+It’s not perfect – the entry-level models feel a little at odds with the brand’s sporty ethos, and some of the interior trim perhaps isn’t up to par, but the Cupra Formentor coupe-SUV manages to be a desirable and premium product, and it’s worth a place on your shortlist if you’re also looking at cars like the Mercedes GLA, BMW X2 or Peugeot 408.